10high/Fluid-Typography-Calculator/README.md

 - [] Typing numbers animates the Keypad

+- [] On calculation sets focus on output for easy copying

 ## Devlog

 - Originally used HTML element Output for the output field because I thought it would be the better choice for accessibility, but because screen space is limited and the the ouput is typically very long, I also used `overflow: hidden` and `text-overflow: ellipsis` but I feel it looks very constricted and I would like to be able to click on the field and for the cursor to be positioned there.
 So, now I'm going to look for a different approach to displaying the calculated output.